 The problem is, I believe, that ‘new’ isn’t what is needed.
 Novelty for novelty’s sake helps no one.

 Rather, what we’re all looking for is ‘better’.
 So, rather than innovation, I much prefer to talk about ‘improvement’.

-When faced with a demand to make things better, most business are tempted to follow one of two routes.
+The hard ways When faced with a demand to make things better, most business are tempted to follow one of two routes.

 Worse, these big solutions usually try to solve everything that your business does.
 This means that you often have to make lots of changes even in places you weren’t actually trying to improve at the moment.
 So, the new finance system can affect the operations and sales teams.
 The new production system can affect marketing and customer support.

 Fortunately, there’s another option.
 It takes more effort than buying a black box from a large supplier, but far less than building something yourself.
-It lets you solve one problem at a time, without affecting other teams unduly, without needing your staff to spend months building specifications and testing in-house solutions
+It lets you solve one problem at a time, without affecting other teams unduly, without needing your staff to spend months building specifications and testing in-house solutions.

 Obviously, if you are looking to save time and money on your proofing process, come and talk to us about Futureproofs.